 Candidates should carefully consider the information contained in this fact sheet when developing how-to-vote cards.

 The lower section contains boxes with the names of every candidate and their parties (if applicable) or the word 'Independent' (for some ungrouped candidates) printed to the right of the boxes.
-If an elector chooses to vote below the line, that is, in the lower section, they must number every box by putting the number '1' in the box next to the candidate who is their first choice, the number '2' in the box next to their second choice, and so on until every box is numbered.
+If an elector chooses to vote below the line, that is, in the lower section, they are instructed to consecutively number at least 12 boxes/squares alongside individual candidates in order of their preference commencing with the number '1'.
+They may continue to express further preferences if they wish.

-Only a political party registered with the AEC can have its registered party name or registered party abbreviation printed on the ballot papers next to the names of its candidates.
-Parties, however constituted, that are not registered with the AEC are not entitled to have a party name printed next to their candidates' names on the ballot paper.
+Only a political party registered with the AEC can have its registered party name or registered party abbreviation and registered logo printed on the ballot papers next to the names of its candidates.
+Parties, however constituted, that are not registered with the AEC are not entitled to have a party name, abbreviation or logo printed next to their candidates' names on the ballot paper.

-An endorsed candidate of a registered political party may have either the registered name or the registered abbreviation of that political party printed next to their name on the ballot paper.
+An endorsed candidate of a registered political party may have either the registered name or the registered abbreviation and registered logo of that political party printed next to their name on the ballot paper.

 Only one candidate can be endorsed by a registered political party for any House of Representatives division.
-If a party attempts to endorse more than one candidate all nominations for that division will fail.
+If a party attempts to endorse more than one candidate all nominations for that party in that division will fail.

-A composite group of candidates endorsed by more than one registered political party that proposes to register a group voting ticket may have a composite party name printed next to their group voting square on the upper section of the Senate ballot paper.
-Each single endorsed candidate will, however, have their own registered party name or registered abbreviation printed next to their name on the lower section of the ballot paper.
+A composite group of candidates endorsed by more than one registered political party may have a composite name printed next to their group voting square on the Senate ballot paper.
+Each single endorsed candidate will, however, have their own registered party name or registered abbreviation printed next to their name below the line on the ballot paper.